nebari-dev/nebari/docs/source/admin_guide/backup.md

 ### Digital Ocean

-Similar instructions, but use Digital Ocean spaces.
-This guide explains installation of the command-line tool:
+We suggest you follow this Digital Ocean installation guide of the command-line tool:
 <https://www.digitalocean.com/community/tutorials/how-to-migrate-from-amazon-s3-to-digitalocean-spaces-with-rclone>